-If you want to learn to speak Spanish, obviously being in the country that speaks it is a fast track.
+If you want to learn to speak Spanish, obviously being in the country that speaks it is a faster track.
 Not only do you practice it in daily casual exchanges, you are also surrounded by signage, radio, television and *$%# instruction manuals.

 If you desire to practice speaking on topics other than shopping and eating though, it takes a more disciplined approach.